 Operational and Engineering Staff

 Contour Networks Inc., founded in 2006, is an MVNO (Mobile Virtual Network Operator) designed to support the specific needs and stringent security requirements of the financial and retail industries.
 They are focused in IoT, and they add a bit of magic to what they do by offering reliability and simplicity — traits that are historically unavailable in a cellular capacity.
 So, if anyone cares for a phone system that meets their specs and exceeds their expectations, it’s Contour Networks Inc.!

 Tom Stovicek is an operations manager for Contour Networks Inc. He keeps their business operations running (in the US) by minimizing outages and maximizing functionality.
 Tom tells us a bit about the path that led to Freshcaller.

-“We originally went looking for a new call center software when our internally managed PBX stack started causing issues, and we had trouble getting it resolved,” says Tom.
+“We originally went looking for a new phone system when our internally managed PBX stack started causing issues, and we had trouble getting it resolved,” says Tom.
 They started evaluating phone systems keeping four cardinal requirements in mind.
-The call center solution had to be
+The solution should be

 If there was an issue or downtime, they did not want to incur labor or cost with their own engineering departments to fix the problem.
 At this time, they were using Freshdesk as their partner service desk and it wasn’t long until they stumbled upon the suitability of Freshcaller for their organization.

 “Freshcaller is drastically different from managing our own PBX system.
 We like how well supported the whole platform is and how quickly issues have been resolved once they're identified.”